lakshay014/emitrr_assignment/README.md

 ## Troubleshooting

 If you encounter any issues during setup or usage, please refer to the documentation of Next.js, Tailwind CSS, Prisma, MongoDB, and NextAuth for troubleshooting guides.

-Enjoy learning with the Language Learning Game!
-If you have any further questions or need assistance, feel free to reach out to the development team.